domazey/web-driver-support/README.md

 | `"button".id.wait(15).untilClickable().click()"` | `"button".id.clickWhenClickable(15)`|
 | `"button".id.wait(15).orNull().untilClickable()?.click()"` | `"button".id.clickWhenClickableOrNull(15)`|

 # Template matching support

 If you have `canvas` element on your page with inner controls, you can't normally click specific control, because they are not present in the DOM.
+This library has some support for that case.

+### Setup ###

+To use this functionality, OpenCV library must be present.
+You can add it yourself to the project, or use dependency that handles that for you.
+For example https://github.com/openpnp/opencv.

+### How to use ###
-This example shows how this library handles it:
+Example below shows how to use this functionality:

 Let's assume that `canvas` element has id `frame`.
 To find it, you would write:
 ```kotlin